psu13/mutable-hakyll/posts/internet-music-stories.md

 href="https://www.newyorker.com/culture/cultural-comment/apple-again-fails-to-save-classical-music">why
 grumpy old men are always screaming at clouds</a> and choking out the words "meta-data" from their parched throats.
 The side data is as important as the music itself.
 And the perception is that it has been taken away.
+This is not really true.
+Much of the _raw_ data is there.
+It's just not organized in a way that makes it easy to find.

 The one oasis in this desert of context free recorded music is the grand and noble project called <a href="https://www.discogs.com/">Discogs.com</a>.
 Here is a place on the Internet